Sales in real estate can be an intimidating and scary situation.

 But why are scripts important in real estate?

-This article will give you the reasons why they often don’t work, in which scenario they are more useful, and what might be a better approach.
+This article will explain why they often don’t work, in which scenario they are more useful, and what might be a better approach.

-A real estate script is usually another term for a call script or cold calling script used within a real estate business’s sales conversation.
+A real estate script is usually another term for a call or cold calling script used in a real estate business’s sales conversation.

 It’s essentially a sales script.

-Now I just explained a term using other terms, so let’s further define it.
+I just explained a term using other terms, so let’s define it further.

-In turn, a sales script is a piece of paper with a text on it that you prepared and ideally practiced before having a sales call over the phone or video with a potential client.
+In turn, a sales script is a piece of paper with the text you prepared and ideally practiced before a sales call over the phone or video with a potential client.

 Ideally, you will have sales scripts for different sales scenarios.

-The latter means within the sales script, you cover other scenarios that could occur in a conversation, such as typical objections, stalls, and more.
+The latter means the sales script covers other scenarios in a conversation, such as typical objections, stalls, and more.

 The script and the additional information are then displayed on a screen, and the salesperson can go from there.